BrenoMartinsDeOliveiraVasconcelos/hfclib/README.md

 **Special types**

-They will be converted to string on Python implementation.

 | Type | Content | Example |
 | ------ | ------ | ------ |
 | ip_address | Any ipv4-valid value (supports ports) | `192.168.1.10:8080` or `192.168.1.10`|